-Parameters separator (text string) - The string to use for separating new or modified keys & values.
-Only " ", "=", and ": " (possibly with added whitespace) should ever be used as the separator.
+- separator (str) The string to use for separating new or modified keys & values.
+Only " ", "=", and ":" (possibly with added whitespace) should ever be used as the separator. - ensure_ascii (bool) if true, all non-ASCII characters in new or modified key-value pairs will be replaced with \uXXXX escape sequences in the output; if false, non-ASCII characters will be passed through as-is property header_comment

-property header_comment